-Contour maps for spring 2017, fall 2017, spring 2015, and fall 2014 are included in Appendix Y. Each contour map is described in this section.
+Contour maps for spring 2017, fall 2017, spring 2015, and fall 2014 are included in Appendix Y. These dates were selected to show the changes over the most recent period of 3 years for which data was available in the Spring (from 2015 to 2018) and from the Fall (from 2014 to 2017).
+Each contour map is described in this section.

 Figure Y-1 shows groundwater elevation contours for fall of 2017.
 Because more data was available in this time frame, the contour map has increased detail in some areas.
 In the southeastern portion of the basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient north of the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
+The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
 From the town of New Cuyama to the west, groundwater has a horizontal gradient that generally flows to the northeast, from areas with higher elevation topography towards areas with lower elevation topography where the Cuyama River is located.

 Figure Y-2 shows depth to water contours for fall of 2017.
 Because more data was available in this time frame, the contour map has increased detail in some areas.
 In the southeastern portion of the basin near the Ozena fire station, depth to water is under 50 feet bgs.
 There is a steep gradient near the SBCF, and groundwater is below 600 feet bgs immediately northwest of the SBCF.
-The central portion of the basin generally has a depth to water between 400 and 500 feet bgs, with groundwater levels rising to the west of New Cuyama.
+The central portion of the basin generally has a depth to water between 400 and 500 feet bgs, with depth to groundwater decreasing to the west of New Cuyama.
 West of Bitter Creek, groundwater is generally shallower than 100 feet below bgs, and is shallower than 50 feet bgs along the Cuyama River in most cases.

 Figure Y-3 shows groundwater elevation contours for spring of 2017.
 Because more data was available in this time frame, the contour map has increased detail in some areas.
 In the southeastern portion of the basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient north of the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
+The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
 From the town of New Cuyama to the west, groundwater has a horizontal gradient that generally flows to the northeast, from areas with higher elevation topography towards areas with lower elevation topography where the Cuyama River is located.

 Figure Y-4 shows depth to water contours for spring of 2017.
 In the southeastern portion of the basin near the Ozena fire station, depth to water is under 50 feet bgs.
 Depth to groundwater near Ventucopa is between 150 and 200 feet bgs.
 There is a steep gradient near the SBCF, and groundwater is below 600 feet bgs immediately northwest of the SBCF.
-The central portion of the basin generally has a depth to water between 350 and 500 feet bgs, with groundwater levels rising to the west of New Cuyama.
+The central portion of the basin generally has a depth to water between 350 and 500 feet bgs, withdepth to groundwater decreasing to the west of New Cuyama.
 West of Bitter Creek, groundwater is generally shallower than 100 feet below bgs, and is shallower than 50 feet bgs along the Cuyama River in most cases.